adafruit/Adafruit_TinyFlash/README.md

 MIT license, all text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit AM radio library" and install the library.
+To install, use the Arduino Library Manager and search for "Adafruit TinyFlash" and install the library.